fastrgv/RufasSok/README.md

 * graphics card that supports OpenGL version 3.3 or later;
 * Xcode g++ compiler, if using OS-X

+## Build instructions:

 "ocmpss.sh" is the build script for OSX, and "lcmpd.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "puller" and "ibox".
-Just type "ccc.sh puller" or "ccc.sh ibox" to compile on either platform.
+Just type "ccc.sh puller" or "ccc.sh ibox" to compile on any platform, assuming the presence of an Ada compiler.

 The Mac binary should run on any recent version of OS-X.  Simply navigate to the install directory in Finder and click on the icon.

-If the delivered linux binary does not run, try:
+If the delivered GNU/Linux binary does not run, try:

 * Manually install GNAT GPL from libre.adacore.com/download/.
 * Rerun the compile script lcmpd.sh or lcmpd2.sh.